-- 21. The Audit and Risk Committee comprises five Members of the Corporation (excluding the Principal and Chair).
+- 22. The Audit and Risk Committee comprises five Members of the Corporation (excluding the Principal and Chair).
 Two Members of the Committee have relevant financial and audit experience.
-The Committee operates in accordance with written terms of reference approved by the Corporation. - 22.
+The Committee operates in accordance with written terms of reference approved by the Corporation. - 23.
 The Audit and Risk Committee meets at least once a term and provides a forum for reporting by the College's internal auditors, reporting accountants and financial statements auditor, who have access to the Committee for independent discussion, without the presence of College management.
-The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business. - 23.
-The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan and report their findings to management and to the Audit and Risk Committee.
-Management is responsible for the implementation of agreed audit recommendations and internal audit undertake periodic follow up reviews to ensure that such recommendations have been implemented. - 24.
-The Audit and Risk Committee also advises the Corporation on the appointment of internal auditors, reporting accountants and financial statements auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation. - 25.
-The Audit and Risk Committee met three times in the year to 31July 2021.
+The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.

+- 24. The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan and report their findings to management and to the Audit and Risk Committee.
+Management is responsible for the implementation of agreed audit recommendations and internal audit undertake periodic follow up reviews to ensure that such recommendations have been implemented. - 25.
+The Audit and Risk Committee also advises the Corporation on the appointment of internal auditors, reporting accountants and the financial statements auditor and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation. - 26.
+The Audit and Risk Committee met three times in the year to 31 July 2022.
 The members of the Committee and their attendance records are shown below:

 Committee member Meetings attended

-L Blake 2
+L Blake 3

 M Davies 3

 L Goodall 2

-I Kettle 2
+I Kettle 3

-T Smyth 3
+T Smyth 2